physiodatatoolbox/docs/docs/user-guide/physioanalyzer-modules/SC-module.md

     img="user-guide/physioanalyzers/sc-module-gui-1.png"
     title= page.title
     id="gui-1"
-    caption="
-    The Skin Conductance Analyzer GUI, showing the SCL (in axes labeled Skin Conductance) and the phasic channel (in the axes labeled Phasic SC).
+    caption="The Skin Conductance Analyzer GUI, showing the SCL (in axes labeled Skin Conductance) and the phasic channel (in the axes labeled Phasic SC)." %}
-    " %}

 ---